Kids Blossom OT (Standard)

 • Feeling anxious about attending school

-Social skills
+Social participation

-• Difficulty making or keeping friends
+• Difficulty making or maintaining friendships

 Daily living skills